nlachut/weatherapp/README.md

 To complete the prerequisites, a personal API key has been created:
 658d9d99e91f7f79e9dacaab32d00f4a

 Both applications can be run and started locally from frontend and backend folders.
-Make sure to instal node and npm beforehand.
+Make sure to install node and npm beforehand.

 Command to start the applications from both folders: npm start